SamKirkland/FTP-Deploy-Action/README.md

 This action is a basic wrapper around my `@samkirkland/ftp-deploy` npm package.
 To test your config you can install [@samkirkland/ftp-deploy](https://github.com/SamKirkland/ftp-deploy) and then convert your config to a yml action.
 Settings are one-to-one, this action is only a wrapper.

 ## Contributing to this project
-To run this code locally you will need to setup docker and act to run a environment similar to the one github uses for actions.
+To test this action locally you will need to setup **docker** and **act** to run a environment similar to the one github uses for actions.
 - Download/install docker for windows, make sure it is running
 - `choco install act-cli` install [act](https://github.com/nektos/act)
 - Install the npm package using `npm install --dev-only @samkirkland/ftp-deploy`